First-Timer’s Guide to Berlin

 Topography of Terror

 This is an exhibition that is located in the former premises of the SS headquarters and highlights the terror caused by the Nazi regime.
-This is a free museum that our tour guide mentioned during our tour and which we visited afterwards.
-You can literally spend hours there, but we got really hungry and only spent about 45 minutes there.
-Pro Tip: don’t go to a museum hungry lol.
+Our tour guide mentioned this free museum during our tour, and we visited it afterward.
+You can spend hours there, but we got hungry and only spent about 45 minutes there.
+Pro Tip: don’t go to a museum hungry.

 Hitler’s Bunkers

 We visited a few of the label-less spots of Hitler’s bunkers (underground hiding places).
-It was really eerie, especially because there are right in the middle of an apartment complex.
+It was eerie, mainly because there are right in the middle of an apartment complex.

 Rausch Schokoladenhaus

 If you are a fan of chocolate, you must visit Rausch Schokoladenhaus.
 It is arguably some of the best chocolate I’ve ever had.
 Our tour guide said that is where he spends all his tip money.
-They have many Berlin landmarks made out of chocolate as well as other things, like an angel baby, a plane, and Titanic.
+They have many Berlin landmarks made of chocolate and other things, like an angel baby, a plane, and Titanic.

 Gendarmenmarkt